Green Wedge Management Plan

 The Mornington Peninsula Green Wedge is one of Victoria’s most important assets.

-Conservation policies for the Mornington Peninsula’s rural area (the Green Wedge) were first introduced by the State government more than 40 years ago and the special role and character of the Mornington Peninsula Green Wedge continues to be highly valued by both the local community and the wider population of Melbourne.
+Conservation policies for the Mornington Peninsula’s rural area (the Green Wedge) were first introduced by the State government more than 40 years ago.
+The special role and character of the Mornington Peninsula Green Wedge continues to be highly valued by both the local community and the wider population of Melbourne.

-The Green Wedge delivers a range of benefits, including:
+The Mornington Peninsula Green Wedge delivers a range of benefits including:

 - An area of outstanding natural beauty, diverse landscapes and cultural heritage.